Slant Six Project Plan

-On December 16th Charlie reported that all parts of my Slant Six engine had been cleaned and inspected.
-He explains the processes the shop will perform on it.
+On Dec.
+16, 2016, shop-proprietor Charlie Olsen reported that all parts of the engine had been cleaned and inspected.
+He described what the shop would be doing as part of the rebuild:

 1. Edges of holes cut to a symmetrical sloping rim.